Business car insurance

 If you work as a nanny and use your own car to drive the children to school and back, and take them to after-school activities, you’ll need business car insurance.

-You might not need business insurance if you only work for one family, and only use your car to drive to your employer’s house and home again.
+You may not need business car insurance if you only work for one family, and only use your car to drive to your employer’s house and home again.

 Can I claim tax reimbursement on car insurance if I’m self-employed?

-If you’re self-employed, you’ll be able to claim certain travel costs as business expenses when you complete your self-assessment tax return.
-This includes:
+You’ll also be able to claim other travel costs as business expenses when you complete your self-assessment tax return, including:

 • Repairs and servicing